-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 7.1 What role do stakeholders or rights holders (eg, employees, pensioners, creditors, customers, suppliers, and Indigenous communities) play in shaping ESG in your jurisdiction?
 What influence can they exert on a company?

-In addition to those discussed in question 6, other stakeholders have an active and important role to play in shaping the ESG landscape in Singapore through various formal and informal engagement channels.
-The views of stakeholders contribute to informing a company's identification of material ESG concerns, and continued and sustained engagement with stakeholders provides a company with an up-to-date picture of its sustainability efforts – both within its business and in the environment and community which it operates.
+In addition to those discussed in question 6, other stakeholders have played an active and important role in shaping the ESG landscape in Singapore through various formal and informal engagement channels.
+The views of stakeholders contribute to informing a company's identification of material ESG concerns; and continued and sustained engagement with stakeholders provides a company with an up-to-date picture of its sustainability efforts – both within its business and in the environment and community in which it operates.

 Stakeholder engagement has been identified as a key aspect of sustainability reporting and disclosure.
-The Sustainability Reporting Review Report 2021 recommended that as a best practice, companies should disclose:
+The Sustainability Reporting Review Report 2021 recommended that, as a best practice, companies should disclose:

 - how they identify their stakeholders;